 Note: The meeting point for the IceStar agency is further inside the village.

 Upon entering, the building has a simple lobby and shower facilities too.
-Here, payment will be made in cash and they will confirm the number of passengers.
+Here, payment will be made in cash, and they will confirm the number of passengers.

-Please get there on time!
+Because the tour group don’t wait for latecomers, it is necessary to get here on time!
 A life jacket will be given to each passenger and there will be ~10-15 people to a boat.

-The journey is a bit bumpy but we enjoyed it.
+The journey is a bit bumpy, but we enjoyed it.
 Think it took 30-40 minutes or so before we could see the islands.

-Pulau Sembilan
+At Pulau Sembilan

 The main island is divided between the tour groups – IceStar and NineIslands.
 However, nobody will stop you if you cross over so feel free to explore.